NLnetLabs/krill/doc/development/multi_user/authorization.md

 _**TODO:** Rename all such authorization related uses of 'resource' to 'target' instead?_

 A resource is currently either a CA `Handle` or `NoResource`.
 The latter applies to actions such as logging in or listing all CAs, which do not relate to a single specific resource.
-In Oso policy language `NoReource` is mapped to Oso `nil`.
+In Oso policy language `NoResource` is mapped to Oso `nil`.

 ## Permissions

 Permissions in Krill are defined as a variants of a `Permission` enum.
-Every action that must be secured behind a permission check invokes `Actor::is_allowed(perimssion, resource)` with the required permission for that action.
+Every action that must be secured behind a permission check invokes `Actor::is_allowed(permission, resource)` with the required permission for that action.

 Authorization rules are written in terms of needing a specific permission.
 An alternative would have been to grant access to Krill based on the requested HTTP REST API relative path.
 However, that would then require that writers of